-Projects such as the youth scholarship program are applicable to each tract and block group in

-Pflugerville.
-To qualify for and receive the scholarship award, a child has to meet all requirements listed in the application, regardless of where they reside within city limits.
-CDBG projects benefitting presumed LMI residents such as seniors and disabled individuals are applicable to all tract and block groups.
+Projects such as the youth scholarship program are based on qualifying individuals.
+To qualify for and receive the scholarship award, a child has to meet all requirements listed in the application, regardless of which block group they reside in within the city limits.